Quartic asymmetric exchange for two-dimensional ferromagnets with trigonal prismatic symmetry

 In addition to monolayer FGT, the group $D_{3h}$ describes many other 2D ferromagnets (FMs).
 For example, some transition metal dichalcogenides (TMDs), when thinned down to a single layer, are predicted to be intrinsically magnetic~\cite{ataca2012stable}.
 Typically, 2D TMDs are formed in either 1T or 2H phases~\cite{ataca2012stable,memarzadeh2021role}, and the latter phase is characterized by $D_{3h}$.
-Another large group of magnetic monolayers, for which the 2H phase (and the $D_{3h}$ symmetry) is often favourable, are transition metal dihalides~\cite{jiang2021recent}.
-Recently predicted 2D chromium pnictides~\cite{PhysRevB.102.024441} that are half-metallic ferromagnets with very high Curie temperatures are described by the point group $D_{3h}$ as well.
+Another large group of magnetic monolayers, for which the 2H phase (and the $D_{3h}$ symmetry) is often favourable, is transition metal dihalides~\cite{jiang2021recent}.
+Recently predicted 2D chromium pnictides~\cite{PhysRevB.102.024441} that are half-metallic FMs with very high Curie temperatures are described by the point group $D_{3h}$ as well.
 Overall, $D_{3h}$, which is the group of symmetries of a triangular prism, is an important group in the field of intrinsic 2D magnetism.
-In this Letter, we introduce a novel possible origin of smooth noncollinear magnetic textures in materials descibed by this point group.
+In this paper, we introduce a possible origin of smooth noncollinear magnetic textures in materials descibed by this point group.

-\textbf{Symmetry analysis.} \textit{Elusive} nature of DMI in such materials is characterised by vanishing antisymmetric contributions $n_i\nabla_j n_k-n_k\nabla_j n_i$ to the free energy density.
-Similar symmetric terms are represented by full derivatives $\nabla_j(n_i n_k)$ and are therefore relevant only close to the edges of the sample.
-Therefore, in large samples, terms that are quadratic with respect to $\bb n$ do not contribute to formation of smooth textures.
-The latter are characterized by small spatial derivatives of magnetization, and it is thus worthwhile to consider other contributions that are linear with respect to the derivatives of~$\bb n$.
+\textbf{Symmetry analysis.} The \textit{elusive} nature of DMI in such materials is characterized by vanishing antisymmetric contributions $n_i\nabla_j n_k-n_k\nabla_j n_i$ to the free energy density.
+At the same time, similar symmetric terms are represented by full derivatives $\nabla_j(n_i n_k)$ and therefore can be relevant only close to the edges of the sample.
+Thus, away from the edges, terms that are quadratic with respect to~$\bb n$ do not contribute to formation of smooth noncollinear magnetic textures at all.
+As such textures are characterized by small spatial derivatives of magnetization, it is worthwhile to consider contributions to the free energy density that are quartic with respect to $\bb n$ and linear with respect to $\nabla_i n_p$.
 Namely we would like to study terms of the form $n_i n_j n_k\nabla_l n_p$.
 We call them the ``quartic asymmetric exchange'' terms by analogy with DMI.
-Physically they can correspond, for example, to interactions between four spins~\cite{rybakov2020antichiral, ado2020non}.
+Physically, they can correspond, for example, to interactions between four spins~\cite{rybakov2020antichiral, ado2020non}.